Ycastillo2003/Filter-a-SQL-query/README.md

    In this lab, we practiced retrieving and analyzing data from a database using SQL filtering techniques.
-WE used the WHERE clause along with comparison and logical operators (such as =, >, <, AND, OR, LIKE, and BETWEEN) to narrow down query results based on specific conditions.
+WE used the WHERE clause along with comparison and logical operators (such as =, >, <, AND, OR, LIKE, NOT, and BETWEEN) to narrow down query results based on specific conditions.